hyprwm/hyprland-wiki/content/Getting Started/Installation.md

 ## Distros

 We officially run and test Hyprland on Arch and NixOS, and we guarantee Hyprland will work there.
 For any other distro (not based on Arch/Nix) you might have varying amounts of success.
-However, since Hyprland is extremely bleeding-edge, point release distros like Pop!\_OS, Fedora, Ubuntu, etc. will have **major** issues running Hyprland.
-Rolling release distros like openSUSE, Solus ,etc. will likely be fine.
+We provide specifically packaged Nix flakes for all other distros that *should* work without major issues, but we can't guarantee anything.
+See installation instructions further down.

 ## Installation

 Installing Hyprland is very easy.
-Simply install it with your package manager on supported distros, or use Nix.
+Simply install it with your package manager on supported distros, or use hyprnix.

 > [!WARNING]
 > It is **heavily** recommended you use **what the distro packages for you, or hyprnix**, and **not** compiling manually